Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 Convex: *Pioneering a Digital Renaissance for Open Economic Systems!*

-At it's core, Convex is a new kind of foundational technology for building an internet of value designed to enable **open economic systems**.
+At it's core, Convex is a new kind of foundational technology for building an internet of value designed to enable open economic systems.

 Throughout history, people have thrived by exchanging goods and services to fulfill their needs.
 From bustling marketplaces to intricate legal systems, the evolution of value exchange has shaped our communities.